mattunderscorechampion/vcap-service-parser/node/README.md

 [![npm version](https://badge.fury.io/js/vcap-services-parser.svg)](https://badge.fury.io/js/vcap-services-parser)

-Parser for `VCAP_SERVICES` environmental variable.
+A parser for `VCAP_SERVICES` environmental variable used by CloudFoundry applications.
+It can return all of the services bound to an application or a subset of them.

 ## Usage